 Prior to his work for the NRCC, Georgia served as the digital director for the American Action Network and American Action Forum.
 In that capacity, he oversaw the millions of dollars the groups spent in online advertising, with a particular focus on the Hispanic Leadership Network, where he managed all event-based digital operations, including co-hosting a presidential debate with CNN.

-Most recently, as the digital director at Public Notice later, Freedom Partners Chamber of Commerce, Mansour built and managed an eight-person team that ran all online advertising, website development, digital content creation, analytics, and social media monitoring for the organization and its numerous allied groups.
+Prior to setting up FP1’s digital practice, he served as the digital director at Public Notice later, Freedom Partners Chamber of Commerce, Mansour built and managed an eight-person team that ran all online advertising, website development, digital content creation, analytics, and social media monitoring for the organization and its numerous allied groups.

 At Public Notice, Joe masterminded the launch of Spendopedia, a Wikipedia-like resource of wasteful government spending whose unveiling was featured in The Washington Times.
 Spendopedia was referred to as “a new sheriff in town… going after the big, wasteful spenders” by Citizens Against Government Waste.

 Mansour also oversaw the production over several innovative web series including a parody of The Office about the government’s yearly practice of “use it or lose it,” which won an award from IJ Review for “out of the box” use of digital media.